shinelikeasmile/implementation-of-algorithms-and-data_structures/README.md

 # implementation-of-algorithms-and-datastructures
-This repository contains the implementations of algorithms and data structures written in c++ and python.
+This repository contains implementations of algorithms and data structures written in c++ and python.

 # Introduction to Algorithms Analysis
 - A data type in a programming language is a set of data with predefined values.